Skip to main content

 • Prefer Batched Mode: If true use batcher by default, otherwise use self-sequenced transaction.

-const paimaEngineConfig = new PaimaEngineConfig(
+const effectstreamConfig = new EffectstreamConfig(

-"my-app", // app name
+"my-app", // security namespace

-"effectstream-l2-sync-protocol-name", // paima l2 sync protocol name
+"effectstream-l2-sync-protocol-name", // effectstream l2 sync protocol name

-"0x1234567890abcdef", // paima l2 contract address
+"0x1234567890abcdef", // effectstream l2 contract address

-hardhat, // paima l2 chain
+hardhat, // effectstream l2 chain

 "http://localhost:3334", // batcher url